Roles

 Creative Style

 Making is also a means of seeking calm in a stressful world.
-I am fuelled by my passion, experiential learning within the making process.
+I am fuelled by my passion, the experiential learning within the making process.
 This was the subject of my PhD, where I uncovered a key to individual creativity through the reflective process.
 I believe that everyone can find their own peaceful creative flow in my workshops.
 This meditative approach is played out through all of my practice; stitching, 3D textiles, drawing, tango and creative coaching.
 My teaching has resulted in students achieving well-earned awards over many years.

 Working freelance in such a broad area means it is good to talk with like-minded spirits.
 Always interested in new challenges so feel free to connect!